United States Merchant Marine Academy: Curriculum

 For portions of their sophomore (third-class) and junior (second-class) years, midshipmen serve as cadets on U.S. merchant ships.
 Midshipmen are typically assigned as pairs to a ship, an engineering cadet and a deck cadet, and operate as part of the crew, gaining hands-on experience as well as the opportunity to travel abroad to foreign ports; the average midshipman travels to eighteen countries during the three-hundred-day training period.
 This practical training results in an extended academic year that runs from late July to mid-June.

-A note on titles - Are they called "midshipmen" or "cadets"?
-The title "midshipman" is a naval rank and refers to the four classes (or grades) of student at the Academy.
-Midshipmen 4th Class are freshmen, 3rd Class are sophomores, etc. The title "cadet" refers to a student officer/apprentice billet on a merchant ship in either the Deck or Engineering Departments.
-To place this in context - "Midshipman 2nd Class Smith is sailing as Engine Cadet on the USNS MERCY for the next two months."

 Toward the end of 1st class (senior) year, midshipmen prepare for U.S. Coast Guard exams for a mandatory license as Third Assistant Engineer (steam and motor unlimited HP) or Third Mate (any gross tons, oceans).

 Athletics

 The USMMA Mariners compete in Division III of the NCAA, as a member of the Skyline Conference in all sports (men's sports include baseball, basketball, cross country, lacrosse, soccer, swimming & diving, tennis, and track & field; women's sports include basketball, cross country, lacrosse, swimming & diving, track & field, and volleyball) except in football, where they are an associate member of the New England Women's and Men's Athletic Conference, and collegiate wrestling, where they are a member of the Centennial Conference.
 The USMMA was a member of the Skyline Conference until the 2006–07 season; the USMMA returned to the Skyline Conference for the 2016–17 academic year.
 The academy was also a charter member in the Landmark Conference from 2007 until 2016.